paulzeitz/paulzeitz.github.io/_posts/2023-01-25-open-proctoring.md

 ---
 layout: post
-title: Latest News
+title: Open proctoring sites
-subtitle: Open proctoring sites
+subtitle: If your school won't proctor BAMO, then read this
 ---

 If you have already registered, you don't need to do so again.